nelsonjingusc/wap3-agent-payment-poc/docs/NOSANA_INTEGRATION_Q&A_from_meeting_appointment.md

 We've been running live end-to-end execution tests — container build, Nosana job submission, monitoring, IPFS retrieval, proof hash generation, and settlement — to validate the complete execution loop.

-What we have not turned on yet is sustained recurring workload coverage across large sets of live markets.
-The execution pipeline itself is fully functional; the transition ahead is scaling that validated loop into continuous, programmatic usage.
+What we have not turned on yet is recurring workload coverage across large sets of live markets.
+The execution pipeline itself is functional; the transition ahead is scaling that validated loop into continuous, programmatic usage.

 ---